-Finally, I extend my sincere thanks to my fellow Councillors for their support and their work both within this and their constituent Councils and in the community.
+Finally, I extend my sincere thanks to my fellow Councillors for their support and work both within this and their constituent Councils as well as in the community.
+I am proud to introduce the New England Tablelands (Noxious Plants) County Council Annual Report for 2013 - 2014.

-I am proud to introduce the New England Tablelands (Noxious Plants) County Council Annual Report for 2012 - 2013.
+CIr Maria Woods

-Clr Maria Woods Chairperson
+Chairperson